 Pressure cooker chicken cacciatore is a delicious and hearty meal that comes together quickly in the Instant Pot with just a handful of simple ingredients!

-This quick and easy one-pot meal is full of flavor and low on calories.
+This quick and easy meal is full of flavor and low on calories.
 This Instant Pot pressure cooker chicken cacciatore is comfort food at its finest!

 Disclaimer: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.